14K vs 18K Gold: Which One Should You Choose?

 What Does “Karat” Mean?

 The term karat (K) refers to the purity of gold.
-Pure gold is 24K - soft, rich in color, and too delicate for everyday jewelry.
+Pure gold is 24K — rich in color, but too soft and delicate for everyday jewelry.
 That’s why jewelers mix gold with small amounts of other metals like copper, silver, or nickel to make it stronger.

 | Gold Type | Gold Content | Alloy Metals | Color & Durability |